-Boston Partners Global Investors, Inc. ("Boston Partners") is an investment adviser comprised of two divisions, Boston Partners and Weiss, Peck & Greer Partners ("WPG").
-Boston Partners' Governance Committee (the "Committee") is comprised of representatives from portfolio management, securities analyst, portfolio research, quantitative research, investor relations, sustainability and engagement, and legal/compliance teams.
+Boston Partners Global Investors, Inc. ("Boston Partners") is an investment adviser comprised of three divisions, Boston Partners, Weiss, Peck & Greer Partners ("WPG"), and Boston Partners Private Wealth ("BPPW").
+Boston Partners' Governance Committee (the "Committee") is comprised of portfolio managers, research analysts, investor relations, operations, and sustainability and engagement team members.
 The Committee is responsible for administering and overseeing Boston Partners' proxy voting process.
 The Committee makes decisions on proxy policy, establishes formal Boston Partners' Proxy Voting Policies (the "Proxy Voting Policies") and updates the Proxy Voting Policies as necessary, but no less frequently than annually.
 In addition, the Committee, in its sole discretion, delegates certain functions to internal departments and/or engages third-party vendors to assist in the proxy voting process.
-Finally, members of the Committee are responsible for evaluating and resolving conflicts of interest relating to Boston Partners' proxy voting proxy voting process.
+Finally, members of the Committee are responsible for evaluating and resolving conflicts of interest relating to Boston Partners' proxy voting process.